 Illuminates the rotating food inside plentifully.

-Yellow LED Clock and Function Display
+The Panasonic NN SN778 Microwave Oven Features a Yellow LED Clock and Function Display

 Operates with low to moderate noise levels, with plenty of fan power and venting.
 All you hear is a gentle hum and whirring of the internal fan during operation.